+Union-M. Wertz, W. B. Lamoright,

-Union-M. Woodberry-W. M. Pearson, Daniel Barley S. Woodberry-J. I. Noble, J. S. Brumbaugh Hopewell-W. A. Grove, J. B. Fluke.
-Broad Top-M. A. Hunter.
+M. Woodberry-W. M. Pearson, Daniel Barley,

+S. Woodberry-J. I. Noble, J. S. Brumbaugh,

+Hopewell-W. A. Grove, J. B. Fluke,

+Broad Top-M. A. Hunter,

 Liberty-Geo.
-Roades, D. Stoler.
-Broad Top-M. A. Hunter.
+Rondes, D. Stoler.
+Brona August Geo.
+Roades, D. Sweet.

 Liberty-Geo.
-Roades, D. Stoler.
+Roades, D. Sweet.

 Saxton-Charles Faxon.

 St. Clair-John W. Crisman, Samuel Beckley.

+St. Clair-John W. Crisman, Samuel Beckley.

-Snake Spring-Andrew Mortimore, J. G. Hartley and M. S. Ritchey.
+Andrew Mortimore, J. G. Hart-Snake Spring-Andrew Mortimore, J. G. Hart-ley and M. S. Ritchey.

 W. Providence-Geo.
 Baughman, Homer Neice.

-HIGHLY IMPORTANT :
+HIGHLY IMPORTANT!

-Thad, Stevens announces on the floo of Congress that Jeff.
+Thad.
+Stevens announces on the floor of Congress that Jeff.
 Davis is not guilty of Treason!

-On Tuesday, the 11th inst., Thaddeus Stevens arose in his place in the lower House of Congress, and declared that he "did not believe that Mr. Danis ould be tried for treason, nor that he had en guilty of treason.
-His offence was at of a belligerant, not of a traitor, d he was utterly opposed to passing s to hang a man, after his offence and 'he purpose of hanging him!"
-We ely publish the fact that Mr. Stev- of the District than the legislature of bok this position, and leave our rs to draw their own inference. the people of such State.
-Suppose that I is no question as to the correct- a Constitutional Convention were chone this statement, and it can, at anne, be verified.
+On Tuesday, the 11th inst., Thadde- most enlarged freedom, has deliberateus Stevens arose in his place in the ly enslaved the white people of the lower House of Congress, and declared that he "did not believe that Mr. Davis ters of a State are forced by those who ould be tried for treason, nor that he had make laws for them, to submit to en guilty of treason.
+His offence was measures which they loathe and abhor, at of a belligerant, not of a traitor, those voters are reduced to political sla-I he was utterly opposed to passing very.
+Congress is authorized by the s to hang a man, after his offence and of Columbia; but it has no better right 'he purpose of hanging him!"
+We to set at defiance the will of the voters I is no question as to the correct- a Constitutional Convention were choanne, be verified.
+DHOLDERS, ATTENTION!

-DHOLDERS, ATTENTION: